 Publish data

 Research data made openly available through data repositories becomes searchable, citable and gives the authors more opportunities for impact, merit and future collaborations.
-Publishing research data openly available also increases transparency and reliability of presented results.
+Publishing research data also increases transparency and reliability of presented results.
 It also gives others the opportunity to find and reuse existing data in new research.

 Sharing and publishing data with personal information